-Having just got back from a four-stop US road trip – without a caravan – I can vouch for the fact that trying to fit even basic family requirements in suitcases into the boot of a car is an almighty challenge, and inevitably, some essentials had to be left behind at home.
+A couple of years ago I did a four-stop US road trip – without a caravan – and having done that, I can vouch for the fact that trying to fit even basic family requirements in suitcases into the boot of a car is an almighty challenge, and inevitably, some essentials had to be left behind at home.

-Modern caravans, by contrast, are simply packed with brilliant storage options: there are overhead lockers, external hatches, and underseat and underbed spaces.
-In addition, if you’re canny with your tow car choice, you can use that to carry extra kit and distribute the weight more safely.
+In contrast, the best caravans nowadays are full of useful and innovative storage options, including overhead lockers, external hatches, and underseat and underbed spaces.
+In addition, if you’re canny with your tow car choice, you can use that to carry extra kit and distribute the weight more safely, so you don’t have to worry about leaving any caravan essentials behind.

 Weighty matters

-The starting point is to determine your van’s MTPLM (the maximum weight it can be towed at) and MiRO (its empty weight, which includes a gas bottle and fluid allowance – but, strangely, not the leisure battery).
+A key starting point is understanding the various caravan weights.
+Start by determining your van’s MTPLM (the maximum weight it can be towed at) and MiRO (its empty weight, which includes a gas bottle and fluid allowance – but, strangely, not the leisure battery).
 The difference between the two figures is your allowable payload: the weight of clothes, food, pots and pans and so on that you can carry in the van when you are towing.

 This illustrates the challenges we face, especially heading off for longer breaks.